AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/conf-dita-search.md

 >
 > If you want to go with the default search configuration within the `prolog` element, then you can skip this process.

-This file contains two main sections attribute set and rule set.
+This file contains two main sections—attribute set and rule set.
 A snippet of the rule set section is given below:

 ```XML
 <ruleset filetypes="xml dita"><!-- Element rules --><rule xpath="//[contains(@class, 'topic/topic')]/[contains(@class, 'topic/prolog')]//*[not(*)]" text="yes" attributeset="all-attrs" /><!-- Attribute rules --><rule xpath="//[contains(@class, 'topic/topic')]/[contains(@class, 'topic/prolog')]///@[local-name() != 'class']" /></ruleset>